shawnbrown/datatest/docs/intro.rst

          Invalid('1056A'),
          Invalid('1099B')

-    The helper function asserts that the "user_id" values contain only digits.
+    The helper function, ``must_be_digit()``, asserts that the "user_id" values contain only digits.
 Any ID values that contain non-digit characters are seen as :class:`Invalid <datatest.Invalid>` (in this case, "1056A" and "1099B").
-To correct for this, we remove the letters and the test will pass.
+To correct for this, we remove the letters "A" and "B" which allows the test to pass.

 3. Check "active" values (against a set of values):
-    To check the "active" column, we call :meth:`self.assertDataSet('active', {'Y', 'N'})
+    To check the "active" column, we call :meth:`assertDataSet(...)
     <datatest.DataTestCase.assertDataSet>` to make sure it contains
     the required values ("Y" and "N"):